ember-learn/guides-source/README.md

 ### Linting and spellchecking

 The guides are spellchecked and linted for Markdown consistency.
 You can test your contributions by running `npm run lint:md`.
 Linting and spellchecking must pass or they will fail in Travis-CI.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on linting and spellchecking.

+### Internal and external links

+Both internal and external links can be tested by running `npm run test:node`.
+For internal links, links for all versions of the guides are checked.
+For external links, only the links in the `guides/release` folder are checked.

+By default, the external link checker skips checking links to the [API docs](https://api.emberjs.com); you can include the API links by manually running `npm run test:node-followapiurls`.